chrishasz/spgo/docs/advanced/github-integration.md

 }
 ```

-_note: `publishingScope` can be set to `PublishMajor` or `PublishMinor` for any site with Publishing enabled, allowing non-administrator users to view changes._
+_note: `publishingScope` can be set to `Major` or `Minor` for any site with Publishing enabled, allowing non-administrator users to view changes._

 ## Collaborating in a Shared Environment